bnguyen212/react-chat/README.md

 ## Part 2: Multi-room chat - `client/index.js`

 Next, we'll implement multiple rooms with a separate component (on the same level as `<ChatRoom />`) called `<ChatRoomSelector />` that will allow us to change which room we are currently chatting with.
+Note that you will be hard-coding values for room names.
 The end result will look like the following:

 <img src="img/chat2.png" width="600">

-This time, it's up to you to design this component from the ground-up using the below Lifecycle spec.
+### Restructuring `<App />` a little - `client/index.js`

+Because we are dealing with multiple rooms now, we will have to replace our button that calls `this.join` with the name of the only room we have ("Party Place") with a component that we will design below.

+Before doing so, however, change the property of `roomName` in the `getInitialState` of the top-level `<App />` component to the name of the **default room to join** (the name of the first tab) instead of "No room selected!"

+Next, move the emitting of the `room` event from the `join` function into the callback function of the `connect` event, and emit this event with `this.state.roomName` instead.
+This will cause your application to connect to the default room as soon as it connects. **Make sure you are `prompt()`ing for and emitting a `username` before you emit a `room` event.**

+That's all the restructuring we need!
+We handled potential changes to `this.props.name` on the `<ChatRoom />` level in the last step, so now, changes to `this.state.roomName` on the `<App />` level should emit a new `room` event and update state accordingly.

 ### Lifecycle spec for `<ChatRoomSelector />` component - `client/index.js`
+Now, it's up to you to design this component from the ground-up using the below Lifecycle spec.

 - Add required `name` prop for `ChatRoom`
 - `componentDidMount()` on ChatRoom join channel